oracle-livelabs/developer/dev-ai-app-dev-constructioneng-aiexperience/local-tenancy/local-tenancy.md

 4. Open a web browser.

-5. Type in the IP address of the VM followed by :8501 into the incognito window..
-You can obtain it from the OCI Console - VM details screen.
+5. Type the IP address of the VM followed by `:8501` into the incognito window.
+You can obtain it from the OCI Console VM details screen.

 6. Success!
 You should see the application start screen.

     ![Application start screen](./images/application-start-screen.png " ")

-Congratulations, you have built and configured the Loan Management application using Oracle Cloud Insfrastructure, Oracle Autonomous AI Database, and Oracle GenAI!
+    Congratulations, you have built and configured the construction procurement application using Oracle Cloud Infrastructure, Oracle Autonomous AI Database, and Oracle GenAI.

 ## Troubleshooting